- Home

 Please use the form below to get more information about Navarro College.
 A member of our Recruiting staff will be in touch with you shortly.
 We hope to assist you in any way that we can.

-The LVN-RN Bridge program is offered on the Corsicana and Waxahachie campuses.
+The LVN-to-RN Bridge program is offered at the Navarro College-Corsicana and Navarro College-Waxahachie locations.

-How can I take the TEAS entrance test?
+How can I take the Test of Essential Academic Skills (TEAS) entrance test?

-May I apply before taking all the pre-requisities?
+May I apply before taking all the prerequisites?

-No. All pre-requisities must be completed before submitting application.
+No. All prerequisites must be completed before submitting application.

-How many points do I need to be admitted to the ADN program?
+How many points do I need to be admitted to the Associate Degree in Nursing (ADN) program?

 -